jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 13 - Incident Prevention.md

 ##### Where
 Logs should be stored in a database with access for monitoring analysts only, and isolated from other corporate trust domains.
 This is in order to prevent an attacker from deleting or modifying logs.

+### Dashboards

+Dashboards should preferably contain the following information from monitoring:
+- User activity
+- Network activity
+- System activity (or lack thereof, if the system is slow)
+- Anomalies
+	- Any unusual patterns/events in the above.
+It should be noted that not all anomalies represent security incidents.
+- Security activity